 Deposit for the purposes of patent procedure

 In 2013, the World Intellectual Property Organization (WIPO) designated the NCMA as an International Depositary Authority (IDA) for the deposit of biological material for the purposes of patent procedure under the Budapest Treaty.
 We currently accept vegetatively propogated plant tissue, orthodox crop seed, bacteria (non-pathogenic), algae (unicellular and multicellular), protozoa (non-parasitic), archaea, and aquatic viruses.
-Please click here for our Business Overview and here for more detail on our Private Collection services (cryopreservation, annual culturing, etc.).
+Please click here for our Business Overview.

 Requests for Release of Material under Patent Deposit